Table of contents

 Creating the room

-our newly built CursorPresence
+All we need to do is place our newly built CursorPresence

 component within RoomProvider

-import { RoomProvider } from '@liveblocks/react'
+import { RoomProvider } from '../liveblocks.config'

-import CursorPresence from './CursorPresence'
+import CursorPresence from '../components/CursorPresence'

 // Creating a room